robertabramski/xfive-test/README.md

 A customized implementation of the [react-color](https://casesandberg.github.io/react-color) component was used for changing the colors of the rect.
 For size and border radius editing, [rc-slider](http://react-component.github.io/slider/) component was used for a range input.

 For background color inversion, [invert-color](https://github.com/onury/invert-color) was used.

-More to come as the stack develops.
+Color inversion functionality did not make it to the `master` repo, but experiment branches exist that use present this feature.

 ## Development Workflow